matisnape/mbank_ynab_parser/README.md

 `-c` - for parsing credit card csv
 `-ii` - for ignoring internal transactions

-   Note: Will work with paths from the same directory or from fullpath
+   Note: Will work only with paths from the same directory
    Note: Output file will be named `YNAB_ready_inputfile.csv`

 2) Go to YNAB